oleggy-gvz/Camera_Filter/README.md

 Android Camera Filter
 ===================================

-A simple camera filter android application demonstrates the main features:
+A simple camera filter android application demonstrates main features:
-- display of the preview window on the device screen;
+- display of preview window on device screen;
-- triggering autofocus in the process of the preview;
+- triggering autofocus in process of preview;
-- turning on the flash before starting the snapshot process, depending on the shading of the environment;
+- turning on flash before starting snapshot process, depending on shading of environment;
 - taking pictures;
-- processing of the taken picture with one of two filters: blur or sharpening (depending on the settings of the filter);
+- processing of taken picture with one of two filters: blur or sharpening (depending on settings of filter);
 - record the processed image in JPEG format on the memory card.

 Pre-requisites